LRalli/CHESSMAC/README.md

   - You have 2 attempts per quiz; a perfect run earns 1 point, while any finished run with a mistake scores 0.5 points.
   - Use up to 3 hints per session by shaking your device for the next move.

+  ### Quiz Leaderboard
+  Track and compare your scores with other players to see who ranks the best.

   <br>

   <h2 align="center">AUTHORS</h2>